-Tea began as a medicine, grew as a beverage, and matured into art.
-In China, in the eighth century, it entered the realm of poetry as one of the “polite amusements”, and in the 15th century Japan rarefied it into a religion of aestheticism, or Teaism.
+Tea began as a medicine, evolved into a beverage, and matured as an art.
+In China, in the eighth century, it entered into the realm of poetry as one of the “polite amusements”, and in Japan during the 15th century, it was rarefied it into a ceremonial form of estheticism, or Teaism.

 Tea is of unparalleled importance to most eastern cultures.
 In Tibet there is actually a measurement called a ‘cup of tea’ that is used to describe the distance that one can walk with a cup of hot tea in one’s hand before it cools down enough to drink comfortably.

-Drinking tea provides both virtues and delights.
-The Book of Tea reminds us that Tea is more than a means of subsistence or expression of sensuality, it is also “a religion of the art of life…an excuse for the worship of purity and refinement, a sacred function.”
+Preparing tea thoughtfully provides both virtues and delights.
+The Book of Tea reminds us that Tea is far more than merely a means of subsistence or even expression of sensuality; it is also a “religion of the art of life…an excuse for the worship of purity and refinement, a sacred function.”

-All great tea-cultures focus on the art of preparation and appreciation as much as consumption.Tea masters remind us that the art of tasting tea is not so much about discerning the taste, as about learning to taste discerningly.
+All great tea-cultures focus on tea’s preparation and appreciation as much as its consumption.Tea masters remind beginners that the art of tasting tea is not so much about discerning the taste, as about learning to taste more discerningly.

-Over time, the tea-taster will learn to discern tea’s subtle “return flavor” which only becomes apparent about a half minute or so after each sip as the more refined elements in tea become perceptible to one’s palate.
+Over time, the tea-taster will even learn to descry tea’s subtle “return flavor”, which only fully becomes apparent about a half minute or so after each sip as the more refined elements in tea become perceptible to the palate.

 Kakuzo Okakura, in his “The Book of Tea” writes: “Teaism is a cult founded on the adoration of the beautiful among the sordid facts of everyday existence.
 It inculcates purity and harmony, the mystery of mutual charity, the romanticism of the social order.
 It is essentially a worship of the imperfect, as it is a tender attempt to accomplish something possible in this impossible thing we know as life.